realJeremySun/first-web-game-lb4/blog/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 node                10-slim             a41b78200d6f        6 days ago           148MB
 ```

 Now, our image is ready to run.
+Run this command to create a container.
+A container is a running instance of an image.

 ```
 npm run docker:run
 ```

 Run this command to show all running containers.
-Container is a running instance of an image.

 ```
 docker ps